kalharbi/appsrepo/public_features/README.md

 ```

 ##Public Features Collection
-###Fields Names:
+###Fields Names symbol table:
-Field names consume disk space, so we should keep them short but still meaningful.
+MongoDB stores all field names in every document which consumes disk space; therefore, we should use shorter field names.
+The following table shows the short names used in the public collection in MongoDB and their meanings.

 |short name |  meaning                  |
 |-----------|---------------------------|